amirongit/notecode/algebra.md

 - any number in addition to zero eqauls itself

 ### Multiplication property
-- both sides of an equation can be multiplied by the same non-zero constant without changing the final solution
+- both sides of an equation are multiplied by the same non-zero constant without changing the final solution
 #### Multiplicative inverse property
 - any number times it's reciprocal is equal to 1
 #### Multiplicative identity property